-- Marble & granite - These tiles are again used in bathroom & kitchen and are very low maintenance and quite durable
+- Marble and granite: These tiles are again used in the bathroom and kitchen and are very low maintenance and quite durable.

-- Porcelain - Porcelain are in a glazed and matte finish which can be used both indoor & outdoor
+- Porcelain: Porcelain comes in a glazed and matte finish which can be used both indoors and outdoors.

-- Natural stone tiles - that make a great option for both homes and businesses
+- Natural stone tiles: These are quite organic-looking and make a great option for both homes and businesses.

-What are the factors to consider for a tiling job?
+What factors affect the cost of a tiling job?